 Jesus demonstrated perfect love in His life

 Jesus was also a model of love and compassion during His ministry here on earth.
 He performed many healings.
 He demonstrated servanthood by washing the feet of His disciples, and elevated the status of those overlooked in society (such as women and children).
 Beyond all that, He didn’t let the judgement of others stop Him from being seen ministering to those who bad reputations (tax collectors, adulterers, etc.).
-Jesus was the ultimate example of showing kindness despite adversity and “doing to others what you would have them do to you.”
+Jesus was the ultimate example of choosing kindness in a hostile world, despite adversity and “doing to others what you would have them do to you.”

 Jesus demonstrated perfect love in His death and resurrection